Information

 - 14.5 credits in General Electives

-If a student fails any term in a core course required for graduation, students will be required to make-up the credit to meet graduation requirements.
+If a student fails any term in a core course required for graduation, students will be required to make-up the credit to meet graduation requirements prior to starting the new school year.

 University Admission Recommendations